Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: AIS 466

-Current research and readings in American Indian Studies content areas.
+Covers current research in American Indian and indigenous studies content areas.

 View course details in MyPlan: AIS 475